dwclake/dwclake/readme.md

 I'm a third-year Computer Science student, who loves building modern web apps with **React** and **TypeScript** and native apps with **Electron**, and exploring systems programming with **Zig**.

-If I'm not developing I am probably doing photography, songwriting, fiction writing, going on roadtrips, or chilling with my cats.
+If I'm not developing I am probably chilling with my cats, or doing photography, writing songs and stories, going on roadtrips.

 <table>
   <caption><strong>Obligatory Cat Tax</strong></caption>